 Kimono Dressing Workshop <Shared>

 Experience historic Japan by wearing the country's most traditional clothing, the kimono.
 Learn from licensed kimono instructors all the tips and tricks to putting on this notoriously complicated outfit.
-Choose from a range of elegant designs to wear and end your session with a photoshoot at impressive Zojoji Temple or the outer areas of iconic Tokyo Tower (weather permitting).
+Choose from a range of elegant designs to wear and end your session with a photoshoot at impressive Zojoji Temple or outside the iconic Tokyo Tower (weather permitting).

 This is a shared program that other groups may join.
 You can also arrange a private program here.

 ◆ Learn how to put on a lavish Japanese kimono from a licensed kimono expert